Thinking About Divorce? 5 Financial Moves to Consider Before You File

 • A business valuation expert if you or your spouse own a company

-At Thacker Sleight, our attorneys collaborate across disciplines to ensure every detail is covered.
-We do not operate in silos.
-Instead, we bring the best minds together to create a seamless, strategic approach that reflects your values and long-term goals.
+At Thacker Sleight, our attorneys collaborate with a network of trusted professionals to ensure every detail is addressed.
+We work to bring the right experts together to create a seamless, cohesive approach that reflects your values and long-term goals.

-Preparing for divorce is not just a legal process.
-It is a financial strategy, a life transition, and often a defining moment.
+Preparing for divorce is not just a legal process; it is a major life and financial transition.
 The earlier you begin gathering information and building your support team, the more confident and informed you will feel.

-Your financial future deserves the same careful planning you would give to a business transaction or investment decision.
-The stakes are high, and the decisions you make now will echo for years to come.
+Your financial future deserves the same careful planning you would give to any major business or investment decision.
+The decisions you make now will have a lasting impact for years to come.

 Ready to protect what you’ve built?